HersheyTaichou/CodeBible/Office 365/2 Tenant/Entra ID Sync.md

 # Entra ID Sync

-The application formally known as Azure AD Sync
+This application is formally known as Azure AD Sync

 ## Import the module